jnozzi/cocoadev.com/SiteContent/General/BookProgInObjC.markdown

 http://half.ebay.com/shops/shops.jsp?member_name=sgkoch

 ----
-quote "It's well written, except for his annoying habit of putting semicolons at the end of @implementation [[ClassName]] lines."
+quote "It's well written, except for his annoying habit of putting semicolons at the end of @implementation General/ClassName lines."
 No it's been like that for a very long time, it's optional.

-It's not rejected by the compiler, of course, but doesn't really make any sense, since @implementation [[ClassName]] is not a statement that needs termination.
+It's not rejected by the compiler, of course, but doesn't really make any sense, since @implementation General/ClassName is not a statement that needs termination.
 By putting them in there (and why no semicolons after the @end statements?) it just seems weird.

 ----
 got it. buy it. but don't expect support worth a flip from the author's web site.
 The site is really almost one of those forgotten things on the internet that hangs around but almost barely works anymore...
 S.K. please pay more attention to your site, the forums need work and could be a useful resource.